 Included Meals: Breakfast, Dinner

-Exceptional clifftop golf, luxury accommodation, and breathtaking coastal scenery
+Travel to the Hawkes Bay for exceptional clifftop golf, luxury accommodation, and breathtaking coastal scenery

 Hawke’s Bay, on New Zealand’s North Island, is celebrated for its stunning coastline, fertile vineyards, and rich cultural heritage.
 At its heart, Cape Kidnappers rises dramatically above the Pacific Ocean, offering one of the world’s most iconic golf courses and a luxury lodge experience.
 Beyond its spectacular fairways, the region boasts award-winning wineries, art deco architecture in nearby Napier, and beautiful coastal trails.
 Whether indulging in world-class golf, savoring fine wines, or exploring breathtaking landscapes, Hawke’s Bay and Cape Kidnappers promise an unforgettable blend of elegance, nature, and adventure.